Awilum/dev/project/entries/flextype/downloads/entry.md

 title: Downloads
 template: flextype/downloads
 visibility: visible
-description: "Download Flextype core package, plugins, themes add if you want to report a bug or contribute your ideas, you can use the Flextype GitHub Issues tracker"
+description: "Download Flextype package, plugins, and if you want to report a bug or contribute your ideas, you can use the Flextype GitHub Issues tracker"
 seo:
   title: Download Open Source Hybrid Content Management System | Flextype
   description: Flextype core package, plugins, themes add if you want to report a bug or contribute your ideas, you can use the Flextype GitHub Issues tracker